DiedrichsenLab/ProbabilisticParcellation/README.md

 The final model evaluation results reported in the paper can be found in ```ccc.notebooks.Evaluate_model_int.ipynb```.

+The final model weights that show the connectivity weights for each region of the 32 cerebellar regions, i.e. the connectivity weights reported in the paper, can be found in the ```data``` folder as a pscalar file.
+The cortical connectivity weights are given in Icosahedron1002 parcels.
+The model is the average model from all datasets excluding HCP.
+`data/Nettekoven_2024_Fusion_L2.pscalar.nii`:

 To summarize the connectivity pattern by cerebellar regions:

 ```